seedstack/website/content/docs/seed/manual/crypto.md

         weight: 90
 ---

-Seed provides helpers for Java cryptography:
+Seed provides helpers for Java cryptography: private key encryption, secure hashing, KeyStore configuration and SSL configuration.<!--more--> To use these helpers add the `seed-crypto` module to your classpath.

- * Private key encryption
- * Secure hashing
- * KeyStore configuration
- * SSL configuration

 {{< dependency g="org.seedstack.seed" a="seed-crypto" >}}